alertmanager/alert_manager/README.md

 ## Changelog
 - **2018-06-29** my2ndhead
- 	- Added support to add comments to external workflow actions
+ 	- Added support to add and passcomments to external workflow actions
 - **2018-06-28** my2ndhead
 	- Added new feature to manually create incidents
 - **2018-06-22** my2ndhead